lexibank/sohartmannchin/README.md

 > So-Hartmann, Helga (1988): Notes on the Southern Chin Languages.
 Linguistics of the Tibeto-Burman Area 11.2: 98-119.

+This dataset is licensed under a CC-BY-4.0 license

 Available online at https://stedt.berkeley.edu/~stedt-cgi/rootcanal.pl/source/HSH-SCL